csc-training/linux-1/00-WhereAbouts_online.md

 - In the online sessions, please keep your video on (if bandwidth permits) and indicate a question by raising your hand
 - If there are strong background noises, please mute your microphone when you do not actively speak
 - If you for some reason cannot attend the online session, please notify us (best beforehand)
-- The timeframe for the online sessions is a suggestion, if we are done earlier, we can do not have to do a full hour
+- The timeframe for the online sessions is a suggestion, if we are done earlier, we do not have to do a full hour